 Active Ownership The use of rights and position of ownership to influence the activities or behaviour of investee companies based on financial and/or impact materiality considerations.
 Active ownership is exercised by taking an active interest as an investor in the investee companies' circumstances, development, and management, and by adopting a long-term focus in the company in accordance with the Shareholders Rights Directive II.
 Danske Bank, or the Bank Danske Bank A/S Do No Significant Harm A principle ensuring that neither environmental nor social objectives are significantly harmed when investing sustainably as measured against indicators on principal adverse impacts, minimum social and environmental safeguards and/or screening criteria defined by regulations.
 Double Materiality The determination of whether a sustainability factor is of relevance when investing from either the perspective of Financial Materiality and/or Environmental and Social Materiality.
 Environmental and Social materiality The inside-out impacts that an issuer's/company's economic and financial activities may have on sustainability factors.
 Also referred to as "impact materiality".
 ESG Environmental, social and/or governance.
 Exclusions The exclusion of certain sectors, companies/issuers and activities from investments on the basis of defined criteria and thresholds or identified controversies, adverse sustainability impacts, or failure to meet minimum sustainability safeguards.
 Financial Materiality The outside-in impacts that sustainability factors may have on a company's/issuer's economic and financial activities throughout their entire value chain (both upstream and downstream), affecting the value (returns) of such activities.
 Danske Bank Group, or the Group Danske Bank A/S, its branches and subsidiaries.
 Inclusion The active inclusion of a company/issuer in investments on basis of sustainability-related considerations.
 Principal Adverse Impacts A principal adverse impact is any impact of investment decisions or advice that results in a negative effect on sustainability factors, such as environmental, social and employee concerns, respect for human rights, anti-corruption, and anti-bribery matters.
 Principal Adverse Impacts Statement The Statement on Principal Adverse Impacts of Investment Decisions on Sustainability Factors of Danske Bank.
-SFDR Regulation (EU) 2019/2088 of the European Parliament and of the Council on Sustainability Related Disclosures in the Financial Services Sector as supplemented by underlying delegated acts.
+DR Regulation (EU) 2019/2088 of the European Parliament and of the Council on Sustair Related Disclosures in the Financial Services Sector as supplemented by underlying delegated acts.
 Sustainability Factors Environmental, social and employee-related matters, respect for human rights, anti- corruption, and anti-bribery matters.

-Sustainable Investment

-An investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy.
+Sustainable Investment An investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy.
 Or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations.
 Or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.

-Sustainability Risks

-An environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment3.
+Sustainability Risks An environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment 3 .

-3 Sustainability factors that impose a risk to Danske Bank are not covered by the term "sustainability risk" in this policy, but instead managed and defined in the Danske Bank Group Enterprise Risk Management (ERM) Policy.